Celebrating 50 Years of EOP History (1969-2019)

 - Restructuring & Implementing Programming:

 In 2011, EOP restructured in an effort to further strengthen the program services and impact.
 Andres Favela took on the leadership role of both EOP and Undergraduate Advising services.
-As a strong campus collaborator, EOP strengthened the Summer Bridge program experience; EOP served as lead coordinator for the campus wide College Workshop Series; EOP implemented a student Peer Mentor program; EOP designed and implemented a Transfer Bridge program; created First Contact for new freshmen, transfer students, and parents of first year students; EOP implemented an automated EOP application management system; and overall strengthened retention services focused on first generation student population determined to be high “at risk” and/or in jeopardy (academic probation, disqualification, undeclared, non-proficient).
+As a strong campus collaborator, EOP strengthened the Summer Bridge program experience; EOP served as lead coordinator for the campus wide College Workshop Series; EOP implemented a student Peer Mentor program; EOP designed and implemented a Transfer Bridge program; created First Contact for new freshmen, transfer students, and parents of first year students; EOP implemented an automated EOP application management system; and overall strengthened retention services focused on first generation student population determined to be high “at risk” and/or in jeopardy (Academic Notice, disqualification, undeclared, non-proficient).

 - EOP's Commitment Then & Now: